 Thayer School's research focus areas are: engineering in medicine, energy technologies, and complex systems.
-Current projects address these focus areas and/or involve one or more of the following engineering disciplines: Biomedical; Chemical & Biochemical; Computer; Electrical; Engineering Physics; Environmental; Materials; and Mechanical Systems.
+Current projects address these focus areas and/or involve one or more of the following engineering disciplines: Biomedical; Chemical & Biochemical; Computer; Electrical; Engineering Physics; Environmental; Materials Science; and Mechanical.

 Nicholas Rolfes ’11

 Advisor: Professor Eugene Santos Jr.

 "I used Bayesian knowledge bases to look at how information spreads and opinions change throughout a network.
 We used our information to model election results, particularly the South Carolina Democratic Primary election.
 The resources at Thayer are amazing and it was easy to get on board and working on this project.
 Dr. Santos held weekly meetings in which our group discussed articles relating to AI, computational analysis, or other interesting topics.
 He also supervised my work with graduate students and gave ideas of what to research next."

 "Undergraduate assistants have been a key asset in my efforts to assemble a team of highly intelligent, creative, and productive researchers.
 Undergraduate students have been deeply involved in several of the lab’s ongoing projects, including some that we hope to publish in the near future.
 As a result, I have found that training good undergraduate assistants is a win-win situation: They have the opportunity to work in a cutting edge biotechnology laboratory and develop a set of research skills that will jump-start their future career plans, while I gain a highly motivated assistant who contributes to, and in some cases independently drives, our short term and long term research goals." —Professor Karl Griswold